Do you need a tax ID as a non-U.S. resident? Can a Non Resident get an EIN?

 The IRS does assign EIN to non-US citizens who do not have an SSN, which requires some paperwork and understanding on how to correctly fill out that paperwork.

 To learn how to get an EIN even if you do not have an SSN or ITIN, continue to read below…

 What is an Individual Tax Identification Number (ITIN)?

 Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the Internal Revenue Service.
 ITIN is used on federal tax documents to file taxes.

 IRS issues ITIN to individuals who are required to have a U.S. taxpayer identification number but who do not have, and are not eligible to obtain a Social Security Number (SSN).

-So in other words, Employer Identification Number (EIN) is used to identify businesses and is necessary if you will be conducting and operating a business in United States.
-On the other hand, Individual Tax Identification Number (ITIN) is a number used to file taxes.
+So in other words, Employer Identification Number (EIN) is used to identify businesses and is necessary if you will be conducting and operating a business in the United States.
+On the other hand, the Individual Tax Identification Number (ITIN) is a number used to file taxes.

 Make sure you understand the difference between the two numbers.
 If you still have questions about which one you may need, feel free to email me [LINK] and I will clearly explain which one you may need.